lujain-khalil/MLR570-Final/Notes/Lecture 2.md

 ## **2. Sampling**

-- **Definition**: Selecting a subset of data to reduce size while maintaining representation.
+Selecting a subset of data to reduce size while maintaining representation.
+Common techniques include:
-- **Common Techniques**:

 - **Random Sampling**: Selects instances randomly.
 - **Stratified Sampling**: Proportional representation of groups/classes.
 - **Oversampling/Undersampling**: Balances imbalanced datasets by replicating or reducing samples.
 - **Systematic Sampling**: Selects data at regular intervals.

 | Technique              | Advantages                        | Disadvantages                  | When to Use                        |
 |-------------------------|------------------------------------|--------------------------------|------------------------------------|